cloudposse/github-action-atmos-terraform-select-components/README.md

 ```

 ### Migrating from `v0` to `v1`

-The major changes between versions `v0` and `v1` are as follows:
-- `v1` replaced the `jq-query` input parameter with a new parameter called `selected-filter` to simplify the query for end-users.
+1. `v1` replaces the `jq-query` input parameter with a new parameter called `selected-filter` to simplify the query for end-users.
   Now you need to specify only the part used inside of the `select(...)` function of the `jq-query`.

--`v1` moved parameters from the `inputs` to the Atmos GitOps config file, which defaults to `./.github/config/atmos-gitops.yaml`
+2.`v1` moves most of the `inputs` to the Atmos GitOps config path `./.github/config/atmos-gitops.yaml`.
+Simply create this file, transfer your settings to it, then remove the corresponding arguments from your invocations of the `cloudposse/github-action-atmos-terraform-select-components` action.

 |         name             |
 |--------------------------|